bitrise-io/devcenter/_articles/reviews/webhook-troubleshooting-draft.md

 This means that if you think a given event should have started a build but it did not:

-1. You should check your Bitrise `Activity` page to find out why it did not trigger a build.
+1. You should check your Bitrise `Activity` page to find out why it failed to trigger a build.
 You can see all the ignored calls on your [Activity page on bitrise.io](http://www.bitrise.io/activity).

-   An ignored build call entry in the Activity list looks like:
+   An ignored build call entry in the Activity list looks like this:

        Build trigger failed: trigger-pattern (push_branch:) (pr_source_branch:prtest/t1) (pr_target_branch:develop) did not match any defined workflow in trigger_map
        PROJECT-NAME - Run triggered with params: push-branch: , pr-source-branch: prtest/t1, pr-target-branch: develop, but no matching workflow found